Vientiane Prefecture

 On a curve of the Mekong River, and bordering Thailand, the prefecture covers an area of 3920 km2.
 Vientiane city was built in the 16th century in the reign of King Saysethathirath.
-The older part of the city has ancient temples, museums, monuments and parks.
+The older part of the city has temples, museums, monuments and parks.

-Protected areas in the prefecture include Phou Khao Khouay National Protected Area, Phou Phanang National Protected Area, and Houay Ngang Forest Reserve, a good area for bird and butterfly watching.
+Protected areas in the prefecture include Phou Khao Khouay National Protected Area, Phou Phanang National Protected Area, and Houay Ngang Forest Reserve.